clementdelestre/TeX/README.md

 - Enable "Allow remote control via HTTP"
 - Web interface : select "TeX"
 - Enable "Allow remote control from application on this system"
+- Enable "Allow remote control from application on others systems"

 In your browser, navigate to "http://[your ip]:[Port]"
 <br>You can find your ip in Kodi -> Settings -> System information